Score:

 Seeking therapy or counseling.

-Engaging in hobbies and activities that bring joy.
+Engaging in hobbies and activities that bring me joy.

 Practicing self-compassion and positive self-talk.